-- 7.10 As part of the development of a comprehensive strategy to maximise active travel, it is important that the respective roles of the Mayor and Transport for London (TfL), WCC and the Forum are recognised.
+- 7.10 As part of the development of a comprehensive strategy to maximise active travel, it is important that the respective roles of the Mayor and TfL, WCC and the Forum are recognised.
 Action at the most local level that delivers practical support for improved transport infrastructure and activity is the responsibility of the Plan.
 This relates mainly to walking and cycling, reflecting the fact that the main aim of this activity will be to facilitate improved local movements within the Area. - 7.11 Transport Assessments (TAs) should identify what measures should be taken to deal with the anticipated transport impacts of the scheme and improve accessibility and safety for all modes of transport, particularly for alternatives to the car such as walking, cycling and public transport.
-In the Knightsbridge context, it is important that TAs address these issues and improve local conditions for walking and cycling while also encouraging the use of public transport as a means of mitigating and reducing to a minimum the impact of development. - 7.12 Appendix D lists a number of priorities and suitable projects which would enable more cycling and walking in the Area.
+In the Knightsbridge context, it is important that TAs address these issues and improve local conditions for walking and cycling while also encouraging the use of public transport as a means of mitigating and reducing to a minimum the impact of development. - 7.12 Appendix C lists a number of priorities and suitable projects which would enable more cycling and walking in the Area.

-Sub-objective 7.4 F ewer and cleaner vehicles that reduce congestion and total emissions
+Sub-objective 7.4 Fewer and cleaner vehicles that reduce congestion and total emissions

-POLICY KBR31: MOTOR VEHICLE USE
+POLICY KBR30: MOTOR VEHICLE USE

-- A. In line with the London Plan-Policy 6.13, development that is all new development, and particularly that of Level 3 or larger (as described in Appendix G), is encouraged to be motor vehicle-free (with the exception of designated parking for Disabled Blue or White Badge holders and servicing requirements), is encouraged. - B. All development is encouraged to be designed to maximise its potential for construction, delivery, freight, waste and recycling consolidation plans including zero emission 'last mile' services. - C. Where vehicle spaces are needed to support development, they should be dedicated to providing on-street and off-street charging points for electric vehicles that can be used by the occupiers of residences and business premises in the Knightsbridge Neighbourhood Area and comply with KBR32 (Electric vehicle infrastructure).
+- A. In line with the London Plan, development that is motor vehicle-free (with the exception of designated parking for Disabled Blue or White Badge holders and servicing requirements), is encouraged. - B. All development is encouraged to be designed to maximise its potential for construction, delivery, freight, waste and recycling consolidation plans including zero emission 'last mile' services. - C. Where vehicle spaces are needed to support development, they should be dedicated to providing on-street and off-street charging points for electric vehicles that can be used by the occupiers of residences and business premises in the Knightsbridge Neighbourhood Area and comply with KBR31 (Electric vehicle infrastructure).